skia4delphi/skia4delphi/Samples/CreateAsInterface/readme.md

 end;
 ```

-Making them a `class function` named `CreateAsInterface` with the same arguements, and returning the `interface`:
+Making them a `class function` named `CreateAsInterface` with the same arguments, and returning the `interface`:

 ```Delphi
 public